luapower/fs/fs.md

 Create an anonymous (unnamed) pipe.
 Return two files corresponding to the read and write ends of the pipe.

+__NOTE__: If you're using async anonymous pipes in Windows _and_ you're also creating multiple Lua states _per OS thread_, make sure to set a unique `fs.lua_state_id` per Lua state to distinguish them.
+That is because in Windows, async anonymous pipes are emulated using named pipes.

 ### `fs.pipe({path=,<opt>=} | path[,options]) -> pf`

-Create a named pipe (Windows).
+Create or open a named pipe (Windows).
 Named pipes on Windows cannot be created in any directory like on POSIX systems, instead they must be created in the special directory called `\\.\pipe`.
 After creation, named pipes can be opened for reading and writing like normal files.

 Named pipes on Windows cannot be removed and are not persistent.
 They are destroyed automatically when the process that created them exits.

-### `fs.waitpipe(path)`

 ### `fs.pipe({path=,mode=} | path[,mode]) -> true`